 Well balanced breed: not lazy nor excitable

 Usually, a Shar Pei is a tame breed that won't pull on lead nor play too vigorously.
-However when perceive a danger, Shar Peis can suddenly switch from a calm to an anxious state, protecting their home and family.
+However, when they perceive a danger, Shar Peis can suddenly switch from a calm to an anxious state, protecting their home and family.
 Other than this are usually very calm pooches.

 Normally tame breed that will become anxious when guarding